awsdocs/amazon-kendra-developer-guide/doc_source/API_DataSourceSyncJob.md

 Required: No

  ** ExecutionId **   <a name="Kendra-Type-DataSourceSyncJob-ExecutionId"></a>
-A unique identifier for the synchronization job\.
+A identifier for the synchronization job\.
 Type: String
 Length Constraints: Minimum length of 1\.
 Maximum length of 2048\.
 Required: No